Tracing the Origins - Overseas Landscapes

 02安布罗乔·洛伦泽蒂《乡村好政府的影响》-编辑 拷贝.jpg

-In the 15th century, Hubert Van Eyck (Netherlands, 1370-1426), known as the "father of oil painting", Jan Van Eyck (Netherlands, 1395-1441), Roger van der Weyden (Netherlands, 1399-1464), and Hans Memling (Germany, 1399-1464), who mainly engaged in religious and portrait painting, were members of the "Netherlands School of Painting" (Netherlands includes some regions such as the Netherlands, Belgium, Luxembourg, and France today).
-In some of the paintings created between 1430 and 1494, landscapes accounted for a significant proportion.
+In the 15th century, Hubert Van Eyck (Netherlands, 1370-1426), known as the "father of oil painting", Jan Van Eyck (Netherlands, 1395-1441), Rogier van der Weyden (Netherlands, 1399-1464), and Hans Memling (Germany, 1430-1494), who mainly engaged in religious and portrait painting, created a large proportion of landscapes in some of the paintings of the "Netherland School" (which included some regions such as present-day Netherlands, Belgium, Luxembourg, and France).

 03胡伯特·凡·艾克《空墓前的三圣女》-编辑 拷贝.jpg

-Hubert van Eyck's "The Three Saints in the Empty Tomb"
+Hubert van Eyck's "The Three Saints at the Empty Tomb"

 04扬·凡·艾克《羔羊的颂赞》-编辑 拷贝.jpg